-For many economic decisions, people rely on secondhand information obtained through conversations with family, friends, colleagues, acquaintances, and strangers (e.g., Lazarsfeld et al., 1968; Granovetter, 1973; Banerjee et al., 2013).
+For many economic decisions, people rely on secondhand information obtained through conversations with family, friends, colleagues, acquaintances, and strangers (e.g., Lazarsfeld et al., 1968; Granovetter, 1973; Hirshleifer, 2020).
 Verbal transmission of information is imperfect: pieces can get lost, distorted, or added.
 As the game of Telephone illustrates, the meaning of even the simplest sentences is often garbled beyond recognition in the process of word-of-mouth transmission.
-Consequently, the quality of economic decisions hinges not only on the quality of original information, but also on whether and how that information gets distorted as it passes through the chain of transmission.
+The quality of economic decisions hence hinges not only on the quality of original information, but also on whether and how that information gets distorted as it passes through the chain of transmission.
+In particular, if certain types of information are consistently more likely to be lost in transmission than others, systematic biases may emerge in the supply of information and predictably distort downstream beliefs and actions.

 How does verbal transmission distort economic information?
 We conduct pre-registered, incentivized experiments with more than 5,000 participants that allow us to study the nature and consequences of verbal information transmission.
-In a transmitter experiment, participants listen to a one-minute message giving a qualitative forecast about an economic variable and are then incentivized to record themselves passing on the information they heard.
+In a transmitter experiment, participants listen to a one-minute message giving a qualitative forecast about an economic variable and are incentivized to then record themselves passing on the information they heard.
 Participants separately transmit forecasts about two variables: home price growth in a U.S. city and revenue growth of a U.S. retailer.
 In a subsequent listener experiment, a different set of participants listen to either the original message or a transmitted version of that message before stating incentivized beliefs about the relevant variable and about the characteristics of the original prediction.
 Comparing the beliefs of listeners hearing original messages to the beliefs of listeners hearing transmitted versions of those messages lets us characterize distortions introduced in the transmission process using simple quantitative measures.
 This belief-based notion of information distortions directly motivates the design of the incentives in the baseline transmitter experiment: transmitters are paid based on how close the belief updates induced by their voice messages are to the average belief updates induced by the original messages.
+Such incentives motivate a faithful transmission of information, which is ubiquitous in the real world: sales employees relay customer feedback to developer teams, analysts brief executives, friends share financial advice or economic expectations sourced from media consumption, doctors convey information about patients in shift-to-shift handoffs, and journalists convey news to the public.